 - Variable cluster sizes – ReFS supports both 4K and 64K cluster sizes.
 4K is the recommended cluster size for most deployments, but 64K clusters are appropriate for large, sequential IO workloads.

 ReFS is designed to support extremely large data sets–millions of terabytes–without negatively impacting performance, achieving greater scale than prior file systems.
-Storage Spaces Direct utilises ReFS provides storage management across a maximum of 16 nodes and up to 400 drives.
+SSD utilises ReFS provides storage management across a maximum of 16 nodes and up to 400 drives.
 ReFS supports data deduplication with volumes up to 64TB and file sizes up to 1TB.

 - SMR (Shingled Magnetic Recording)